KLCC PROPERTY HOLDINGS BERHAD (641576-U)

 No Alternate Director shall be appointed as a member of the Committee.

-The terms of office and performance of the Committee and each of its members must be reviewed by the Board of Directors at least once every 3 years to determine whether the Committee and its members have carried out their duties in accordance with their terms of reference.
+The terms of office and performance of the Committee and each of its members must be reviewed by the Nomination and Remuneration Committee annually to determine whether the Committee and its members have carried out their duties in accordance with their terms of reference.

 Meetings shall be held not less than 4 times a year.